GoekeLab/bambu/README.md

 # bambu: reference-guided transcript discovery and quantification for long read RNA-Seq data

-The code is still under development
+The code is still under development.